rackerlabs/support-how-to/content/rackspace-email/rename-a-rackspace-email-mailbox.md

 Once the mailbox has been renamed, you must update all devices such as desktop computers and mobile phones to connect to the renamed mailbox.
 Select your mail client below for instructions on completing this process.

 Note: We recommend logging into [apps.rackspace.com](https://apps.rackspace.com/index.php) with the new mailbox address before configuring devices.
-If you are unable to log in, we recommend updating the password before continuing.
+If you are unable to log in, updated the mailbox password before continuing.
 See [Change a Rackspace Email mailbox password](/how-to/change-rackspace-email-mailbox-password/#change-a-password-through-cloud-office-control-panel) if you are unable to log into the mailbox.

 #### Desktop configuration